 2.METHODOLOGY

 “Ex-post-facto” research design was employed in the study .
 It is a systematic empirical inquiry in which the independent variables have already occurred and are not directly manipulated by the researcher.
-The present study was undertaken in purposively selected 3 blocks namely Kaptipada, Khunta and Betanati of Mayurbhanj districts in Odisha as in theses blocks large no of tribals depend on NTFPs for their livelihood.
+This study was undertaken in purposively selected 3 blocks namely Kaptipada, Khunta and Betanati of Mayurbhanj districts in Odisha as in these blocks large number of tribals depend on NTFPs for their livelihood.
 From each selected blocks two panchayats and from each panchayat 3 villages were selected randomly thus from 18 selected villages 120 tribal respondents were selected by proportionate random sampling techniques.
 Appropriate interview schedule as per the objective of the study was prepared for necessary data collection.
-Prior to final administration of the interview schedule it was pre tested with a sample of 10 percent other than the selected respondents of the study to know how far it would be helpful in collection of relevant, accurate and unbiased information.
-The data were collected with the help of pre tested structured interview schedule through personal interview method.
+Prior to final administration of the interview schedule it was pre-tested with a sample of 10 percent other than the selected respondents of the study to know how far it would be helpful in collection of relevant, accurate and unbiased information.
+The data were collected with the help of pre-tested structured interview schedule through personal interview method.
 The collected data were processed and interpreted with help of suitable statistical measures such as frequency, percentage, mean, standard deviation and rank.

 (FIG-1: Sampling procedure for selection of respondents)